- Rent Control / Increase Limitations. Mississippi state landlords can raise rent only after the lease has ended.

 When Can a Landlord Increase Rent?

-It is also illegal for a Mississippi landlord to raise rent based on the age, race, religion, nation or origin, familial status, or disability status of a tenant Fair Housing Act.
+According to the Federal Fair Housing Act, it is also illegal for a Mississippi landlord to raise rent based on the age, race, religion, nation or origin, familial status, or disability status of a tenant

-The state of Mississippi does not legislate the amount of rent increase.
+The state of Mississippi does not have a rent increase limit.

 How Much Notice is Needed for Raising Rent?